Dylan-Grinboju/SpiderSurge/README.md

-# SpiderStats
+# SpiderSurge

-A statistics tracking mod for Spiderheck that monitors player performance and game events.
+An enhanced statistics tracking mod for Spiderheck that monitors player performance and game events.

 ## Features